allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 * preventing the creation of an aggregate in invalid state (an error will be reported as soon as the aggregate state is retrieved, which will prevent the invalid aggregate from spreading to different parts of the application)

 Let’s move on to the methods of persisting the `Project` aggregate.
-To be able to persist the aggregate state the `infrastructure.persistence` package must be able to read the state.
+In order to be able to persist the aggregate state, `infrastructure.persistence` package must be able to read it.
 We can achieve this in several ways.

 ### Public getters